 Effects of non-compliance.
 As for immovable property (see above, Immovable property), the date of registration of the security governs the order of priority.
-Failure to register the applicable security over movable property may result in a mortgagee or chargee not having priority over mortgages or charges that are created over the same movable property at a later date.
+Failure to register the applicable security over movable property may result in a mortgage or charge not having priority over mortgages or charges that are created over the same movable property at a later date.

 Failure to register does not make the security invalid or unenforceable.

-Assets secured by a mortgage or fixed charge are outside the scope of an insolvency as they are not assets to which the company is beneficially entitled.
+Assets secured by a mortgage or fixed charge are not assets to which the company is beneficially entitled and therefore fall outside the scope of wind up proceedings.
 The secured debts are satisfied from the proceeds of sale of the property.
 The liquidator, however, will typically:

 Review the circumstances of the creation of the security to ensure that it is valid.

-Seek repayment of any sums recovered that are above the amount payable to the creditor under the mortgage or fixed charge.
+Seek to claim sums recovered from the sale of the property that are above the amount payable to the creditor under the mortgage or fixed charge.